 - Moles or skin spots that change in size, shape or colour.

-- Changes to bladder and bowel habits.
+- Changes to bladder and bowel habits or blood in motion.

 - A persistent cough or hoarseness that won’t go away.

 Remember, you should see your doctor straight away if you notice any unusual changes – no matter your age or the time since your last check-up.